dariocazzani/CarND-MPC-Project/README.md

 double epsi = -atan(coeffs[1]);
 ```

-Lastly, we call the MPC with the current state and the coefficient of the trajectory that we just calcualated:
+Lastly, we call the MPC with the current state and the coefficients of the trajectory that we just calcualated:

 ``` C++
 vector<double> mpc_output = mpc.Solve(state, coeffs);